moe123/coconut/ReadMe.markdown

 // STL bindings, Coconut collections already implement those algorithms
 // but adding concurrency options among other things not covered by the
 // STL algorithm interfaces.
 Thus, just an explicit example to show the
-// existing interoperability between both: end-user's choice.
+// existing interoperability between both: end-user's choice, this is a
+// inherent part of the Coconut's philosophy, hiding complexity but
+// without getting in the way, when necessary.

 auto names = firstNames + With<String>(u8"Alberts") + Number(44) + Date();